aameerhamza1801/Credit-Card-Fraud-Detection-Using-Different-ML-Techniques/README.md

 # Dataset

-The Dataset used for this project is the Kaggle dataset for Credit Card fraud Detection and can be found <a href="https://www.kaggle.com/mlg-ulb/creditcardfraud">here</a>
+The Dataset used for this project is the Kaggle dataset for Credit Card fraud Detection and can be found <a href="https://www.kaggle.com/mlg-ulb/creditcardfraud">here</a>.
+The dataset consists of 29 features and one label column (binary where 1 is fraud transaction and 0 is non-fraud transaction).

 # Result